-Distribution and Selling
+Distribution and Marketing

 We distribute our products to consumers through an independent sales force comprised of independent distributors, known as Managers and Distributors.
-Our independent distributors, many of whom also consume our products, market products to customers through direct selling techniques, as well as sponsoring other independent distributors.
-Typically a person who joins our independent sales force begins as a Distributor.
-An independent Distributor may earn Manager status by attaining certain product sales levels.
-Although the nature of our relationship with our independent distributors limits the control we have to direct their activities, we seek to motivate and provide incentives to our independent distributors by offering high quality products and providing them with product support, training seminars, sales conventions, travel programs and financial incentives.
+Our independent distributors market our products to customers through direct selling techniques and sponsor other independent distributors who also market our products to customers.
+We seek to motivate and provide incentives to our independent distributors by offering high quality products and providing independent distributors with product support, training seminars, sales conventions, travel programs and financial incentives.

-Our products sold in the United States are shipped directly from our manufacturing and warehouse facilities located in Spanish Fork, Utah, as well as from our regional warehouses located in Georgia, Ohio and Texas.
+Products sold in the United States are shipped directly from our manufacturing and warehouse facilities located in Spanish Fork, Utah, as well as from our regional warehouses located in Georgia, Ohio and Texas.
 Many of our international operations maintain warehouse facilities and inventory to supply their independent Managers, Distributors and customers.
 However, in foreign markets where we do not maintain warehouse facilities, we have contracted with third-parties to distribute our products and provide support services to our independent sales force of independent Managers and Distributors.

-As of December 31, 2018, we had approximately 224,900 "active independent Distributors and customers" (as defined below).
+As of December 31, 2019, we had approximately 242,700 "active independent Distributors and customers" (as defined below).
 A person who joins our independent sales force begins as an independent Distributor.
 Many independent Distributors sell our products on a part-time basis to friends or associates or use the products themselves.
 An independent Distributor may earn Manager status by attaining certain product sales levels.
-As of December 31, 2018, we had approximately 12,600 "active independent Managers" (as defined below) worldwide.
+As of December 31, 2019, we had approximately 13,200 "active independent Managers" (as defined below) worldwide.
 In many of our markets, our independent Managers and Distributors are primarily retailers of our products, including practitioners, proprietors of retail stores and other health and wellness specialists.